 Growing up Albon spent time at Ipswich School in Ipswich, Suffolk before moving on to pursue his career in motor racing and was part of a stellar Formula 2 class in 2018, with him, George Russell and Lando Norris all now part of the Formula 1 grid once again.

-Albon is a Buddhist and attends Buddhapadipa in Wimbledon, London.
+Albon is a Buddhist and now resides in Monaco.